oabta/scripts-to-rule-them-all/README.md

 This is a set of boilerplate scripts describing the [normalized script pattern that GitHub uses in its projects](http://githubengineering.com/scripts-to-rule-them-all/).
-While these patterns can work for projects based on any framework or language, these particular examples are for a simple Ruby on Rails application.
+While these patterns can work for projects based on any framework or language, these particular examples are for a simple Laravel application.

 ## The Idea